RobLoach/drupalcon-talk-ideas/README.md

 Your responsibility as a Drupal developer/community member

+How to build a Fidget Spinner-powered Drupal website

 What are Drupal's values?
 How are they applied in the community?
 In the code?

 Effective product management beyond just saying 'No'

 Pricing yourself/your project bid/your team correctly